NCAR/openiotwx/docs/assemble/core.md

 # Assembling the Main Unit

-Once you have made sure that the sensors are all functional and uploading data, assemble the station.
+**Components:**

+1. **Spherical Housing:**
-Print all components that are necessary.
-The microcontroller and primary wiring center are housed in the spherical housing.
+   - Contains the microcontroller and primary wiring center.

-Atmospheric sensors are housed in the radiation shield, UV in the 'UV tube' and 'UV cap', the rain gauge is removed from its original mount and transferred onto a threaded base, and the air quality sensor is housed in the 'AQ' system.
+2. **Radiation Shield:**
+   - Houses atmospheric sensor (BME680).

+3. **UV Tube and UV Cap:**
+   - Contains LTR390.
+   - Is a non-threaded 1in housing such that it can sit separate (in a T) from the orb, so UV isn't obstructed.

+5. **AQ (Air Quality) :**
+   - Contains the PMSA003I.
+   - Made of three component, a base (sensor is placed there), a vented lid fastened to the base, and an impermeable cap (for sensor protection)

+6. **Hydreon RG15 Rain Sensor:**
-The Hydreon RG15 rain sensor is separated from its original base by removing the four attached Phillips head screws.
-From there connect a GPIO to Grove wire-set to the pins on the RG15 circuit.
-Red-5v Black-Ground Yellow-in White-out.
+   - Separate it from its base by removing the four Phillips head screws.

-As the RG15 relies on UART for communication, this connection will monopolize the microcontrollers port.
+   - Connect it to the microcontroller using GPIO to Grove wire-set with the following connections:
+     - Red: 5V
+     - Black: Ground
+     - Yellow: Input
+     - White: Output
+    - Attach the threaded, printed, base that you printed.

+7. **Qwiic Connection:**
+   - The RG15 monopolizes the Grove port, and the type of connection that port uses.
-Because of this, the user must also attach a GPIO to qwiic connect setup on pins 21 and 25 of the microcontroller.That qwiic is then attached to a four way qwiic splitter.
+   - To integrate Qwiic, attach a GPIO to qwiic jumper on ground, 5v, pin 21, and pin 25 of the microcontroller.

-One is connected to the UV, another is attached to the Air Quality sensor (PMSA003I), another is attached to the BME680 atmospheric sensor.
-If the user wishes to attach more qwiic I2C sensors, they can either be daisy chained to these listed sensors or connected to another splitter.
-We have yet to reach an upper bound on these qwiic I2C connections.
+   - Connect a four-way qwiic splitter to this qwiic setup.

+8. **Other Sensors:**
+   - Qwiic compatible, I2C, sensors can be daisy-chained or connected to another splitter if needed.

+**Assembly:**

-First, wire up the entire system, connect it to a power source and wireless signal, and run diagnostics to make sure data is being received by other clients.
-Once that is complete, place each sensor in its respective housing and attach all components.
+1. Wire up the entire system and connect it to a power source and wireless signal.

+2. Run diagnostics through CHORDS to ensure data is being received by clients.

+3. Place each sensor in its respective housing and reattach all components.

-From there, all the user must do is mount in their preferred location.
-For the measurements to be usable on a scale outside of a personal use case (usable in climate models), this must be 1.5-2 meters off the ground, in a representative area compared to the surrounding environment, and isolated from buildings.
+4. Mount the sensor station at a height of 1.5-2 meters off the ground, in a representative area compared to the surrounding environment, and isolated from buildings for accurate measurements more suitable in use for climate models.

 ![wiring](.././img/electronic_layout.png)